-Figure 2.3: Energy decay in magnetic field. a.)
-Normalized energy decay. b.)
-Dissipation of normalized energy.
+Figure 2.2: Energy decay in magnetic field. a.)Normalized energy decay. b.)Integration of normalized energy with respect to time.

-Experimental Method for Investigation of Mercury Jet Flow in Magnetic Field
+Optical Diagnostics for Investigation of Mercury Jet Flow in a Magnetic Field

 The optical method is considered to investigate MHD processes.
 Optical methods have considerable advantages over other measurement techniques: they do not introduce any perturbations into the medium being investigated, they possess high sensitivity and accuracy, their response is practically instantaneous, which enables them to be used to investigate turbulent flows and transition states, since they provide the possibility of visually following the phenomenon being investigated, and they enable one to obtain the physical characteristics for the whole space being investigated at the same instant of time.
 Unlike other probeless methods, optical methods possess high spatial resolution.
 All these features enable optical methods to be widely employed in MHD experiments and underlie the need to search for new ways of using modern optical methods which have not yet been employed.